Callen-Fisher/XGoESP32/README.md

 List of functions to use:
 - void stop_robot()                                                             :Tested and working
-- int getMode()                                                                 :NEED TO CODE
+- int getMode()                                                                 :Tested and working
-- int getBatteryLevel()                                                         :NEED TO CODE
+- int getBatteryLevel()                                                         :Tested and working
 - Version::Version getVersion()                                                 :NEED TO CODE
 - void setPerformanceMode(Mode::Mode mode)                                      :Tested and working.
 - void unmount_all_motors()                                                     :NEED TO TEST